 March 1, 2013 at 12:54 pm

 Hi Svetlana – it really depends on the sensor in the camera.
 With a small sensor (like those in point and shoot cameras), ISO 6400 will very likely look terrible particularly if you want to print them large.
 With SLR sized sensors (APS-C, full frame, increasingly with Micro 4/3 format, etc.) they handle low light, high ISO so well these days that you can enlarge, print, etc. with a lot of flexibility.
-The key is always with capturing the best image you can in-camera.
 For the night image in question, I needed a high ISO in order to get the short exposure time and still have decent depth of field gained by using f/8.
-As I compared in my post, I would not have been able to make this image the same way with an older model of dSLR.
+As I noted in the related post, I would not have been able to make this image the same way with an older model of dSLR.
 The high ISO did get too noisy – the image linked to in my post from a couple of years before was much noisier than I would print or enlarge.
-With the 5D Mark III (or any of the latest dSLRs and equivalents from Nikon, Canon, Pentax, Sony, etc.) the sensor is great at gathering light in dark scenes and the processors are very good at reducing noise while leaving the images sharp.
+With the 5D Mark III, or any of the latest dSLRs and equivalents from Nikon, Canon, Pentax, Sony, etc., the sensors are great at gathering light in dark scenes and the processors are very good at reducing noise while leaving the images sharp.
 For this particular night image of Elbow Falls, it has good sharpness and I would have little hesitation enlarging it for print or display.